Schiffer variations and the generic Torelli theorem for hypersurfaces: Proof of Theorem when divides

 \subsection{Proof of Theorem \ref{theodonagivoisin}}

 We conclude in this section the proof of Theorem \ref{theodonagivoisin}.
 We start by establishing the following.

 \begin{prop} Let $f$ be a generic homogeneous polynomial of degree $d$ in $n+1$ variables with $d$ dividing $n+1$ and $d$ large enough.
 Let $\phi\in R^d_f$, $I_k^{*d}\subset R^{*d}_f$, for $*\leq 3$ and $1\leq k\leq d-1$ satisfy condition (**) of section \ref{secschideg}.
 Then $\phi$ is a (first order) Schiffer variation of $f$. \end{prop} \begin{proof} Proposition \ref{leschiffer} proves Proposition \ref{proschigen} when $f=\sum_{j=1}^mf_jg_j$ is the singular polynomial used in previous section.
 It thus remains to see that this implies the same result for the generic $f$.
-This almost follows because the condition is closed on $f$ once the dimensions of the spaces $R^d_f,\,R^{2d}_f,\,R^{3d}_f$ remain respectively equal to the dimensions of the spaces $R^d_{f_{gen}},\,R^{2d}_{f_{gen}},\,R^{3d}_{f_{gen}}$ for the generic $f_{gen}$, which is guaranteed for $d$ large enough by Lemma \ref{leconiveausing}.
+This almost follows because the condition (**) is closed on $(f,\,\phi)$ once the dimensions of the spaces $R^d_f,\,R^{2d}_f,\,R^{3d}_f$ remain respectively equal to the dimensions of the spaces $R^d_{f_{\rm gen}},\,R^{2d}_{f_{\rm gen}},\,R^{3d}_{f_{\rm gen}}$ for the generic $f_{\rm gen}$, which is guaranteed for $d$ large enough by Lemma \ref{leconiveausing}.
 This is not completely true because we did not prove the statement of Proposition \ref{leschiffer} schematically for the special $f$.
 In fact, what we have to do in order to conclude is to prove the following complement to Proposition \ref{leschiffer}. \begin{lemm} Let the notation and assumption on $f,\,\phi$ be as in Proposition \ref{leschiffer}.
 Assume moreover that $\phi=x^d$ in $R^d_f$, with $x$ generic in $S^1$.
-Then $I_l^d=x^{l}R^{d-l}_f$ for $1\leq l\leq d-1$.
-Furthermore the Veronese image $v_f(\mathbb{P}(S^1))\subset \mathbb{P}(R^d_f)$ is schematically defined near $\phi=x^d$ by the condition (*). \end{lemm} \begin{rema}{\rm We did not use up to now equation (\ref{item4}) of Condition (*).
-We will need it for the proof of this lemma.} \end{rema} \begin{proof}[Proof of Lemma \ref{lecomplement}] We already noted in Remark \ref{remaquonvautiliser} that $I_{d-1}^d=x^{d-1}R^{d-1}_f$.
-We study again the equations
+Then $I_k^d=x^{k}R^{d-k}_f$ for $1\leq k\leq d-1$.